Building a model from scratch

 sbm

 model type.
-Parameters that are part of this component are described in the Lateral subsurface flow section of Model parameters.
-Input parameters for this component are derived from the SBM vertical concept and the land slope.
-One external parameter (ksathorfrac
+Parameters that are part of this component are described in the Lateral subsurface flow section.
+Input parameters for this component are derived from the soil model of the Land Hydrology SBM model (soil__thickness

 . - Groundwater flow (see section Groundwater flow component) as part of the